 "If there is something to change in the tyres, we will do it".

+Explains Domenico Salcito, who is not a fan-curious, but the manager of the circuit's medical center also struggling with the accreditation drama.
+The organizers' goal is to reach 200.000 tomorrow night.
+And to make the record they are going ahead even at night, when there will be dancing on the track.
 The stands at the autodrome are packed from Friday onwards, to support a Ferrari that absolutely needs important points for the championship, although it is only the fourth round of the seventeen scheduled.
 Schumacher and Irvine showed to be very fast, with the reinvigorated Eddie who in the free practice snatched the best time putting him seven thousandths behind his team leader.
 Williams seemed to hide, in qualifying his supremacy didn't seem in danger.
 As a matter of fact, punctual as a Swiss watch, Villeneuve gets the fourth pole in a row, three tenths ahead of Frentzen, closer to the Canadian in comparison with the previous qualifications.
 Also for the German ex-Sauber the Imola Grand Prix is already an important crossroads: with zero points in the classification after two retirements and a ninth place, the doubts in the driver's head and in the Williams team about his real skills are constantly increasing.
 Heinz needs a performance similar to that of Irvine in Argentina.
 The Northern Irishman did not continue his excellent free practice and on Saturday he was only ninth.
 To keep the fans' hopes alive there was Schumacher, third and ready to squeeze in between the two Williams in the race.

 "From Schumacher I expected what he did, which is what we could realistically expect".